vincentbergeron33/Score-Board/README.md

 ![Lighthouse](assets/images/lighthouse.png)

 - The performance is the only assessment which has not achieved 100 points.
 Two main factors explain the lack of performance:
-    - The CSS files is too heavy.
+    - The CSS file is too heavy.
 To achieve a perfect performance, CSS file should have been optimised.
-    - The JS files is too heavy.
+    - The JS file is too heavy.
 To achieve a perfect performance, JS file should have been optimised.
 The use of library would greatly improve the performance.

 ### Unfixed Bugs